Forgiveness: Guide to Forgiving Those That Have Wronged You

 Forgive Me My Sin7c103vvzntrCEDDLHFJKLCEIHMJHFE

-Forgiving others is a gift you give others and yourself.
-When you can’t forgive someone who has hurt or wronged you, it’s like carrying a heavy load weighing on your heart.
+When you can’t forgive someone who hurt or wronged you, it’s like carrying a heavy load weighing your heart.
 The weight of the load keeps you from feeling light and free.
-It drains the energy out of your body and prevents self-healing from taking place in the body or mind.

-For example: If someone slandered my name three years ago.
+For example, If someone slandered my name three years ago.
 The thought of forgiving them would come up every time I think about them, making me angry again!
 So what do I do?
-Open myself up to forgiving them so that I can move forward instead of continuing to relive those painful memories over and over again!
+Open myself up to forgiving them so that I can move forward instead of reliving those painful memories repeatedly!

 Conclusion

-The truth is, forgiving someone who has hurt you isn’t always easy.
 It takes time and effort to heal from pain and move on with life.
 But healing is possible.
-You can get there by opening your heart to forgiving those who have wronged you—and experiencing peace of mind and heart as a result!

 Watch the summary